Top >> Comets & Meteors (Index) Site Map Feedback

 Comet Pons-Brooks (12P/ Pons-Brooks)

 This is a long-period comet with a 71.2-year orbit discovered in 1812.
 Historical records also document its appearances in 1385 and 1457 before its discovery.
-This is the third return since its discovery, and it is predicted to become as bright as magnitude 4 to 5 in the spring of 2024.
+This is the third return since its discovery, and it became as bright as magnitude 4 in the spring of 2024.

 On July 20, 2023, it experienced an outburst, becoming approx. 5 magnitudes brighter than expected brightness.